 The subsidiary is treated as an independent legal entity from the foreign or parent company.
 It is a locally registered company, as chosen by the founders (most often a private limited liability company) that is partially controlled by the holding company (because of the fact that the foreign company owns shares in its Romanian subsidiary).

-What are the requirements for opening a Romanian subsidiary?
+What are the requirements for opening a Romanian subsidiary in 2023?

 The subsidiary is registered with the National Trade Register Office in the area in which the business will activate.
 The steps are the following:

 - Company name: this needs to include the name of the foreign company together with the name of the location where it is incorporated;

 - Application forms: these are the form for registration with the Trade Register and an annex for fiscal registration;

 - Constitutive documents: the foreign company’s Articles of Association and Memorandum, notarized copies.

 - Power of attorney: for the subsidiary representative as well as copies of the representative’s identification documents.

 - Decision to incorporate: the foreign branch’s decision to incorporate the subsidiary in Romania and the decision to appoint the representative.